jtheisen/reconciler/ideas.md

 ### Semantic Deletion

-Deletion is often not literal but semanticly expressed by setting a flag.
+Deletion is often not literal but semantically expressed by setting a flag.
 Reconciler should support that.
 For example,

     .WithDeletionAs(e => e.DeletedAt == DateTimeOffset.Now)